hitachihex/Webbed.TAS/README.md

 # But note that multi-level applies from the main input file only, so included input files may not read from another file.

 --------------------------------------------------------
-For playback, Left,Right,Up,Down must be bound to at least WASD.
+For playback, Left,Right,Up,Down must be bound to at least WASD. <br />
-Grapple must be at least bound to G.
+Grapple must be at least bound to G. <br />
-Weave must be at least bound to B.
+Weave must be at least bound to B. <br />
-Journal must be at least bound to Tab.
+Journal must be at least bound to Tab. <br />
-Jump must be at least bound to Spacebar.
+Jump must be at least bound to Spacebar. <br />
-Dance must be at least bound to Q.
+Dance must be at least bound to Q. <br />
-Laser must be at least bound to E.
+Laser must be at least bound to E. <br />
+Interact must be at least bound to F. <br />

 #NOTE:
 Commands read from input file are in the format of: